Beauty Comes in More Sizes than Zero

 However, historical shaping is something we can all take an interest in an explore without feeling societal pressure to do so (another big change from other eras where shaping garments were considered necessary for any decent public appearances).

-Black Underbust Corset, from Hellmade Corsets on Etsy Even though they may be Hellmade, corsets and cinchers, when carefully chosen and worn, can transport you from everyday to yesterday!
-Feel a little nervous about taking the plunge?
+And example for a modern Black Underbust Corset, from Hellmade Corsets on Etsy Corsets and cinchers, when carefully chosen and worn, can transport you from everyday to yesterday!
+Feel a little nervous about trying a corset?
 There is plenty of information on the internet about how to achieve the right look with or without a corset.
 Here’s my eBay corset buying experience and what really happens when you slip into a corset for the first time.

 The point of costuming is to express something within yourself.
 Lots of us have “born in the wrong era” syndrome, so a hoop skirt here and a button boot there makes us giddy.
 Size doesn’t matter if you are a painter, wood carver, perfumer, knitter, or any other type of craftsman.
 Why should size matter in the costuming community?
 It’s an art just like anything else–an especially grand and fun one at that!
 Sure, body measurements matter when it comes to making patterns, but clothes should fit bodies, not vice versa.

 So if you are a big woman with big dreams, don’t think you have to squeeze your hopes (or yourself!) down to size just because you don’t match the “normal” historical stereotype.
 It’s the 21st century!
 Resolve to costume bravely!

 As with all of my articles, the pictures are linked to larger versions, helpful websites, and other informative resources, so feel free to click on them and explore!